Help center support eXpress

 App Notifications & Labels Troubleshooting

-If notifications and labels are configured according to the instructions above but issues still persist.
+If notifications and badges are configured according to the instructions above but issues still occur, use the solutions described below.

 Notifications Massively Not Working on Multiple Devices